 From the Devil’s Bridge parking area, a round trip hike out to the bridge itself is only about two miles and doesn’t require a lot of strenuous walking.
 This is one of the best hikes that you can do in the Sedona area, as the formation is unlike anything else you’ll see!
 Once you get on the bridge it can get pretty steep, but the views are remarkable and completely breathtaking.

 For tourists who enjoy a nice afternoon stroll down a quaint and cultured street, Main Street in the downtown Sedona area is the perfect place to do so.
 There are lots of different gift shops and art galleries to look at, as well as restaurants for both fine and casual dining.
 It’s a fun place to stretch your legs while doing a little shopping, and the background scenery of the famous red rocks make it a very peaceful experience.

-Due to the fact that Sedona has virtually no light at night, no pollution, and is based at a higher altitude, makes it dark and a perfect location for star gazing.
-One of the most popular activities for families to do in the red rock city is to take a astronomy tour with the Sedona Star Gazing company.
+Due to the fact that Sedona has virtually no light at night, no pollution, and is based at a higher altitude, it makes it dark and a perfect location for stargazing.
+One of the most popular activities for families to do in the red rock city is to take an astronomy tour with the Sedona Stargazing company.
 These sky-experts will guide you through an evening of educational fun while getting to use a telescope and admire some of the most beautiful star sights that you will see in your lifetime.
 The organization has been featured in a number of national media pieces by newspapers such as The Wall Street Journal and National Geographic.

 Vortexes are thought to be areas that emit high levels of natural energy, which makes them prime hot spots for paranormal activity and heightened spiritual awareness.
 There are several vortexes in the Sedona area, and many visitors like to map them out and either hike or walk to them.
 Fortunately, many vortex spots are in some of the popular hiking areas that you might pass anyway, so why not go on your own vortex treasure hunt?